hmodding/discord-notification-service/README.md

 3. Run in development mode `npm run dev`

 ## API
 All functionality of this service is available via a REST API.
+You can use the [`discord-notification-service-client`](https://gitlab.com/raftmodding/discord-notification-client) package to access the API from a JS/TS environment.

 ### Authorization
 All API calls must be authorized.
 The API will respond with `401 Unauthorized` and no response body to calls that have (a) no credentials or (b) invalid credentials.